ssc-oscar/HBL/README.md

 # HartBleed - What is still vulnerable?
+What Really Happened?

 The vulnerability in OpenSSL has been fixed, but how much code in public repositories is still not fixed?